 Year Completed: 2015

-Awards: 2017 IDEA Award for Best of Show, International Interior Design Association Gateway Chapter, Best Adaptive Re-Use
+Awards: International Interior Design Association Gateway Chapter 2017 IDEA Award for Best of Show, International Interior Design Association Gateway Chapter 2017 Best Adaptive Re-Use

-This project won “Best of Show” and “Best Adaptive Re-Use” the highest honor given, for the 2017 St. Louis IIDA Awards.
+Awarded “Best of Show”, the highest honor, and “Best Adaptive Re-Use” in the 2017 St. Louis IIDA Awards.